CefasRepRes/agriforwards-summer-school-2022/README.md

 ## The fish sorter

-- [x] Michal to design, build and lead this module which could have three sub-groups.

 ### Introduction

 This robot must use a vision system to sort wanted fish from bycatch.

-### Task A

-- [ ] Michal to propose a machine learning, fish classification exercise

-### Task B

-- [ ] Michal to propose a machine learning, fish classification exercise

-### Task C

-- [ ] Michal to propose a machine learning, fish classification exercise
+As such it needs segmentation, classification and measurement.

+- [x] Michal to design, build and lead this module which could have sub-groups.

+KH Notes that images are from general demersal fishery - cod, haddock , whiting etc.

 ### Notes

 Computer vision / image processing problem.

 Task variations include - dealing with bias / class imbalance.
 Image augmentation.
-Different cameras etc.
+Different cameras etc. Segmentation.
+Measurement,

 ## The Cooker

-- [ ] RH to lead on this until we appoint a module owner

 ### Introduction

 This robot must fillet the fish and cook it with chips.

+- [ ] RH to lead on this or appoint a module owner

 ### Task